dankorotin/ton-tutorials/2-3-addresses-and-states-3/README.md

 }
 ```

-Read the code carefully and make sure you understand every line.
+> ⚠️ **Important!** Read the code carefully and ensure you understand every line.
+Refer to the logic requirements we outlined above if you're unsure why a particular condition exists.

 As you can see, the app now correctly checks all the conditions we discussed above and also performs the actual transaction.
 Remember: **the bounceability flag only works because we implemented its handling in the fake wallet app**, where it gets parsed and translated to the smart contract (here: `bounce: addressDetails.isBounceable`)!

 Run the tests to ensure they now pass.